Sports practices resume on campus

 Leonardo is a junior, and this is his second year on Review.

-Cameron is a sophomore in his second year on Review.
-He runs cross-country and track and enjoys creative writing.
+Cameron is a junior in his third year on Review.
+He stands well over six feet.